Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 Apple Safari|	N/A	Could not be tested.|Microsoft Windows no longer supported.| |

 A common issue with weeks selection input not displaying the string at small breakpoint has been identified.
 No fixed is currently applied but the issue is flagged for future development.

-An issue was identified where if the units dropdown was left on "Unit" or the blank field the recipes could not be edited.
-This was recitifed by placing a space in the value of these fields to ensure they assign a value and create a field for each object.

 ### Responsiveness